Iron Wolf (organization): Use of force

 The most serious incident occurred during the night from 1 to 2 August 1929 in the Vilijampolė district of Kaunas.
 During the day, communists organized a protest and the police arrested 81 people, including 76 Jews.
 During the night, several men (officially identified as members of the Lithuanian Riflemen's Union) started patrolling the streets and asking Jews for identification documents.
 When Jews refused, the men started beating every passing Jew.
 Next morning, 30 Jews submitted a complaint to the police.
 Initially, the official press of the Lithuanian Nationalist Union defended and excused the perpetrators.
 But later they were condemned and 17 men were tried in May 1932.
-Twelve of them were sentenced to prison for nine to two months.
+Twelve of them were sentenced to prison for two to nine months.
 While Iron Wolf was not mentioned in any proceedings, behind the scenes Minister of the Interior Ignas Musteikis blamed leaders of Iron Wolf for the failure to contain their men.